arungudelli/angularjswiki/content/en/flexlayout/fxLayout.md

 </div>
 ```

+{{< figure src="/img/flexLayout/fxLayout/fxLayout-column.PNG" title="fxLayout column example" alt="fxLayout column example">}}

 ## How fxLayout works?

 You might be wondering how adding an attribute `fxLayout` will magically change the flow of elements inside the container.

 If you have prior experience in CSS flex box you might be knowing, how it will work internally.

-When we add fxLayout attribute with row value, Angular flex layout internally adds inline css to the flex container, which decides the flow of children.
+When we add `fxLayout` attribute with row value, Angular flex layout internally adds inline css to the flex container, which decides the flow of children.

 In the above example fxLayout row attribute adds the below CSS to the flex container.